redis/redis-doc/topics/sponsors.md

 * [Hitmeister](http://www.hitmeister.de/) 15 Dec 2009, part of Redis Cluster.
 * [Engine Yard](http://engineyard.com) 13 Dec 2009, for blocking POP (BLPOP) and part of the Virtual Memory implementation.

-Also thaks to the following people or organizations that donated to the Project:
+Also thanks to the following people or organizations that donated to the Project:

 * Emil Vladev
 * [Brad Jasper](http://bradjasper.com/)